Vegas (1978 TV series): Characters

 Bella Archer (Naomi Stevens) is a sergeant in the Las Vegas Metro police department who also assists both Tanna and Nelson in criminal-case research.
 Bella filed criminal cases in the police department, and while she was sarcastic, she was also adept at giving Dan Tanna inside criminal information whenever possible.
 Bella Archer appeared only in the first Vegas season.

-Binzer (Bart Braverman) often assists with Tanna's detective leg work, and moonlights part time as a pool assistant at the Desert Inn.
+Binzer (Bart Braverman) assists with Tanna's detective leg work, and also moonlights part time as a pool assistant at the Desert Inn.
 Early in the Vegas series, Binzer is revealed to be a former petty thief who fled to Las Vegas to escape his former partners in crime back east.
 His criminal background is described in one Vegas episode, in which Binzer's real name is revealed to be Robert (Bobby) Borso.
 Always the protective detective, Dan Tanna invariably seems to take Binzer under his wing, and wisely uses Binzer's knowledge of the streets, and his connections to the Las Vegas street scene.
 Bart Braverman appeared in the pilot episode as an unnamed character (possibly a pimp or the henchman of one) that Tanna shakes down for information concerning the disappearance of a young woman.
 During the shakedown, Tanna, possibly out of surprise that he extracted the information rather easily, tells him he is "not cut out for this kind of work".
 If this was actually the foundation for the introduction of Binzer's character, it is never revealed.

 Angie (Judy Landers), is Tanna's secondary office assistant; Angie is a part-time working showgirl.
 Unlike the savvy and clever Beatrice, Angie is sweet, but also somewhat scatterbrained, and occasionally gets case work and names mixed up.
 Angie does not appear in Vegas after the first season, with Bea assuming virtually all office-related responsibilities.

 Harlon Twoleaf (Will Sampson) is Tanna's close friend who served with him in the Vietnam War, and occasionally assists in some of his detective cases.
 Twoleaf, who disappeared after the conclusion of the first season, owns a small, working horse ranch, and he enjoys reminiscing with Tanna about their younger days.
-Twoleaf often is the "muscle" during Tanna's shakedowns.
+Twoleaf often is the "muscle" during Tanna's Las Vegas criminal investigations.
 A proud Native American, his imposing appearance is enough to scare suspects and informants into submission, with little violence actually taking place.